akv-dev/akv-dev-event-talks-app/README.md

     ```

 2.  **Start the database:**
-    This project uses Podman to run a PostgreSQL database with the `pgvector` extension.
     ```bash
     podman-compose up -d db
     ```

 3.  **Populate the database:**
-    Connect to the database using a PostgreSQL client.
-The credentials are in the `docker-compose.yml` file (user: `postgres`, password: `postgres`, database: `postgres`, host: `localhost`, port: `5432`).
+    Connect to the database using a PostgreSQL client (e.g., `psql` or a GUI tool).
+The credentials are in the `docker-compose.yml` file.
-    Once connected, run the following SQL commands:
     ```sql
     CREATE EXTENSION IF NOT EXISTS vector;